Make a decision

 Before you begin

-The Politics Project’s is a non-biased education organisation that specialises in supporting young people to use their voice and learn about democracy.
-They run a range of programmes across the UK, to support young people to engage with elections, politics and voting.
+The Politics Project is a non-biased democratic education organisation that specialises in supporting young people to use their voice and learn about democracy.
+They run a range of programmes across the UK to encourage and engage young people in learning about democracy, elections, politics and voting.

 Running the activity